 Air France’s Pop-Up Restaurant With Airplane Food For Paris Olympics

-Air France is opening a pop-up restaurant this summer during the Paris Olympics.
-As an aviation geek, I love this concept, and am (almost) sad I won’t be in Paris for the Olympics…
+Air France is shortly opening a pop-up restaurant, coinciding with the Paris Olympics.
+As an aviation geek, I love this concept, and am (almost) sad I’m not in Paris for the Olympics.

 Air France’s restaurant at Palais de Tokyo in Paris

-The Paris Olympics will be taking place in late July and early August 2024.
-Air France is one of the sponsors, as of course this is a huge event for the airline.
-To celebrate the occasion, Air France will have a special pop-up at Palais de Tokyo in Paris, from July 27 until August 11, 2024.
+The Paris Olympics is taking place in late July and early August 2024.
+Air France is one of the sponsors, as of course this is a huge event for the airline (it’s not great for profitability, though).
+To celebrate the occasion, Air France has a special pop-up at Palais de Tokyo in Paris, from July 27 until August 11, 2024.

-This will include a freely accessible area spanning over 850 square meters (~9,150 square feet), showcasing all kinds of things having to do with Air France.
-Between 11:30AM and 6PM daily, visitors will be able to try out Air France’s newest business class seat, there will be a virtual reality Airbus A350 cockpit visit opportunity, and much more.
+This include a freely accessible area spanning over 850 square meters (~9,150 square feet), showcasing all kinds of things having to do with Air France.
+Between 11:30AM and 6PM daily, visitors are able to try out Air France’s newest business class seat, there’s a virtual reality Airbus A350 cockpit visit opportunity, and much more.

 However, here’s the coolest part — Air France is opening an 80-seat pop-up restaurant, offering a dining experience just like onboard.
 Now, of course the concept of voluntarily eating airplane food on the ground probably sounds bizarre to most people, but I’m sure I’m not the only aviation geek who would sign up for this in a heartbeat.
 Besides, Air France has among the better catering out there.

-The restaurant will be serving food from Air France’s long haul business class cabin.
-Each meal will consist of an appetizer, starter, main dish, a cheese selection, and dessert, as well as a selection of wines, champagne, and other alcoholic and non-alcoholic drinks.
+The restaurant is serving food from Air France’s long haul business class cabin.
+Each meal consists of an appetizer, starter, main dish, a cheese selection, and dessert, as well as a selection of wines, champagne, and other alcoholic and non-alcoholic drinks.

-The presentation will even be similar to how you’d be served on a plane, with the use of a meal tray.
-The dishes will be created by French chef Arnaud Lallement, while the desserts will be created by pastry chef Nina Métayer.
+The presentation is even similar to how you’d be served on a plane, with the use of a meal tray.
+The dishes are created by French chef Arnaud Lallement, while the desserts are created by pastry chef Nina Métayer.

 This experience costs €85 per person